HVLepage/cavep-undc/_posts/2023-10-18-APSpresentation.markdown

 UCAM UNDC project presentation to the Anglo-Peruvian Society at the Peruvian Embassy in London

 On 26th September 2023, John Forrest & Hugo Lepage made a presentation to the members of the Anglo-Peruvian Society (APS) at the Peruvian Embassy, in London.
 This was the first in-person presentation organsied by the APS since prior to the Covid-29 pandemic.
-John Forrest
+The presentation of John Forrest was entitled: '‘An introduction to the Cañete Valley: challenges and opportunities for remote Andean communities’.
-Hugo Lepage
+The presentation of Hugo Lepage was entitled: 'Greening and Browning Trends on the Pacific Slope of Peru and Northern Chile'.
-The presentations were receieved with much enthusiasm and a request was made to repeat the event to make two further presentations about the work o the UCAM UNDC project in the Canete valley in 2024.
+The presentations were received with much enthusiasm and a request was made to repeat the event to make two further presentations about the work o the UCAM UNDC project in the Canete valley in 2024.

 ![UCAM Peru visit](/assets/posts/APS1.JPG)